Home> Travel news> Projects and Events> A9 South of Drumochter | Single Carriageway Improvements

 Phase one - A9 North of Dalnamein Junction:

-Surfacing improvements on the single carriageway section north of the Dalnamein Junction will start at 7pm on Tuesday 4 February with phase one works scheduled to be completed by 6am on Wednesday 12 February.
+Surfacing improvements on the single carriageway section north of the Dalnamein Junction will start at 7pm on Wednesday 12 February with works scheduled to be completed by 6am on Saturday 29th February.

 Phase two - A9 South of Drumochter Duals:

-RSurfacing improvements on the single carriageway section as it transitions to and from the dual carriageway south of the Drumochter Duals will begin at 7pm on Wednesday 12 February with all works due to be completed by 6am on the morning of Saturday 15 March.
+Surfacing improvements on the single carriageway section as it transitions to and from the dual carriageway south of the Drumochter Duals will begin at 7pm on Sunday 2nd March with all works due to be completed by 6am on the morning of Tuesday 1st April.

 To ensure the safety of both workers and road users, temporary traffic lights will be in place during working hours, 7pm to 6am, with a convoy system to escort traffic through the work site safely.